GitAudaHere/ccsnhs/README.md

     *   All images should contain an `alt` attribute.
     *   Specify text encoding in the head.
 2. CSS
-    *   Start all sections with the following syntax:
+    *   The CCS file should contain three sections.
+Start all sections with the following syntax:

         /* ---------[ _Section Name_ ]--------- */